 Unfortunately we don’t always live the same way.
 I know if I have a bad day at work, or it’s raining, or my husband is short with me – it can ruin my whole day or week.
 But we must learn to not let it.

 Or maybe we walk around like Eeyore unhappy with the way life has turned out.
-If only we were married, if only our husband was kinder, if only my job paid more, if only I had more friends, etc – we’d be happy.
+We think we will be happier if we are married, our husband was kinder, our job paid more or we had more friends.
 But until then we are going to dwell in what we lack.

 The secret here is learning that true happiness doesn’t come from what we GET, it comes from drawing closer to God.